clbarnes/python-template-sci/{{cookiecutter.project_name}}/README.md

 They are generally quick to run and can help prove that the building blocks of your pipeline are sound.

 This template uses [pytest](https://docs.pytest.org/).
-Any tests you've written automatically when you push to GitHub.
+Any tests you've written run automatically when you push to GitHub.
 You can run tests locally with `make test` (on unix).

 ### Continuous Deployment